Descanonge/neba/docs/source/configuration.rst

-Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.ApplicationBase.ignore_cli` trait or the `ignore_cli` argument to :meth:`.ApplicationBase.start`.
+Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.ApplicationBase.ignore_cli` trait or the *ignore_cli* argument to :meth:`.ApplicationBase.start`.
 The configuration obtained will be stored in the :attr:`~.ApplicationBase.cli_conf` attribute and will take priority over parameters from configuration files.

-The keys are indicated following one or two hyphen.
+The keys are indicated following **one or two** hyphen.
 Any subsequent hyphen is replaced by an underscore.
 So ``-computation.n_cores`` and ``--computation.n-cores`` are equivalent.
-As already node, parameters keys can be dot-separated paths leading to a trait.
+As already noted, parameters keys can be dot-separated paths leading to a trait.
 Aliases can be used for brevity.
 Class-keys are input with the same syntax (``--ClassName.trait_name``).